rachderossi/Analise-dados/README.md

 # Data Analysis
 Some data analysis using real or Kaggle databases.
-Here we will also have dashboards created with Google Data Studio, the analyzes are made in R.
+Here we will also have dashboards created with Google Data Studio, the analysis are made in R.

 ## Dashboard Ramen Ratings
 Ramen Ratings:  https://datastudio.google.com/s/iIH-z-u8TB4